 Free choice for all Oregon workers.

 The Right to Work without third-party interference is more than an economic issue; it is a profoundly moral one as well.
 In America, no one should be compelled to join a union or to pay union dues in order to hold a job.
-Hopefully, before long Oregon will grant true employee freedom to every public and private sector worker in the state.
+Hopefully, before long Oregon will grant true employee freedom to every worker in the state.

-Cascade Policy Institute has produced a short video featuring now-Oregonian Harry Beck, the man whose two-decade long struggle with his union resulted in the U.S. Supreme Court finding in 1988 that no worker can be compelled to pay union dues designated for purely political activities.
-Watch it at OregonEmployeeChoice.com.
+Cascade Policy Institute has produced a short video featuring now-Oregonian Harry Beck, the man whose two-decade-long struggle with his union resulted in the U.S. Supreme Court finding in 1988 that no worker can be compelled to pay union dues designated for purely political activities.
+Watch the video at OregonEmployeeChoice.com.